TobikoData/sqlmesh/docs/concepts/models/managed_models.md

 FROM raw_events
 ```

-!!! info
+!!! note

-    Note that SQLMesh will not create intervals and run this model for each interval, so there is no need to add a WHERE clause with date filters like you would for a normal incremental model.
+    SQLMesh will not create intervals and run this model for each interval, so there is no need to add a WHERE clause with date filters like you would for a normal incremental model.
 How the data in this model is refreshed is completely up to Snowflake.

 #### Table properties